MariaBRACQUE-TSE2023/Understanding-and-Implementing-Diffusion-Models-for-Image-Generation-on-CelebA/README.md

 # Understanding and Implementing Diffusion Models for Image Generation on CelebA
-This is a project done for the class Mathematics for ML and DL.
-It is about understanding and implementing diffusion models for image generation on CelebA.
+This is a project done for the class Mathematics for ML and DL for my second year of master on Data Science for Scocial Sciences at the Toulouse School of Economics.

 ## Overview
 This project explores diffusion models, a class of generative models, and their application in image generation, specifically using the CelebA dataset.
 The primary focus is on understanding U-Net architectures and their role in diffusion models.